smdocs/my-articles/science/the-unsolvable-problem.md

 The answer lies in 'quantum effects' that dominate physics at these very low temperatures, the material can **borrow** this energy from nowhere.

+Spectral gap is so fundamental to understanding of quantum phases, most open problems in condensed matter Physics boils down to solving this same problem.
+A closely related problem is known as the [mass gap](https://en.wikipedia.org/wiki/Yang%E2%80%93Mills_existence_and_mass_gap)

+Proving these ideas is turning out to be extremely difficult so much so that these problems are now being looked at as similar to the unsolvable 'Halting
+Problem' or the problem of 'how to tile an infinite bathroom'.
+By connecting these problems in physics with unsolvable problems in Mathematics and Computer Science, one can show that these problems in physics are unsolvable.

+### Linking spectral gap to quantum computing